IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 2️⃣ Samsung/LG Memory Limits Are Killing the App Mid-Playback

-Tizen and webOS are extremely aggressive with memory management.
+Tizen and webOS are aggressive with memory management.

 If the TV thinks Smarters is using too much RAM, it force-closes it.